-This recipe will last in the fridge for 4-7 days stored in an airtight container.
+This recipe will last in the fridge for up to 5 days if stored in an airtight container.

 YES!
-This cream cheese will last in the freezer for up to 6 months.
-Defrost on the countertop or in the fridge.
-If the consistency is lumpy, run it through the food processor before using.
+Cashew cream cheese will last in the freezer for 2-3 months.
+Defrost in the fridge for 24 hours.
+If the consistency is lumpy, run it through the food processor or blender before using.

-Smoothness Tip: Coconut oil adds smoothness to the cream cheese and creates a thicker spread when cold.
+- Smoothness.
+Coconut oil adds smoothness to the vegan cream cheese and creates a thicker spread when cold.
 This can easily be omitted without much change to the taste and only a slight change in the smoothness.

-Lemon juice Tip: Start with 3 Tablespoons of lemon juice.
+- Lemon Juice.
+Start with 3 Tablespoons of lemon juice.
 Add more as needed for an ideal “cream cheese tang”.
 Depending on the lemons, I’ve used anywhere from 3 to 5 Tablespoons of juice.
 Sometimes more!

 We'd love to hear from you!

-- Add the soaked cashews, oil, lemon juice and salt to a food processor.
+- Add the soaked cashews, oil, lemon juice, and salt to a high-speed blender or food processor.

 - Blend for 5-8 mins to achieve a creamy texture.
-Stop the processor and scrape down the sides 2-3 times during blending.
+Stop the blender or processor and scrape down the sides 2-3 times during blending.

 - Taste and add more lemon juice or salt as needed.

-- Lemon juice: Depending on how citrusy your lemon is you may need to use more or less juice.
-Start with 3-4 Tablespoons and add more as needed to create a tangy cream cheese.
+- Lemon juice: Depending on how citrusy your lemons are, you may need to use more or less juice.
+Start with 3 Tablespoons and add more as needed to make the cream cheese tangy.